 location changes, etc.) This consultation may be done in person, if possible, by telephone, or by other

 means agreed upon by the parties.
-Although Photographer will try to accommodate any special requests,
+Although the Photographer will try to accommodate any special requests,

 Client understands that Client is responsible for designating an individual to identify, for Photographer,

-those people of which Client wants specific photographs.
+those people of which the Client wants specific photographs.

 4.1.
-Photographer is limited by the rules of the event locations associated with the event and their management.
+The photographer is limited by the rules of the event locations associated with the event and their management.

 responsible for any fees associated with event location site permits, admittance fees, or any other fees